zhengyi-ds/zhengyi-ds.github.io/content/project/house_price_prediction/index.md

 ---
-title: House Prices: Advanced Regression Techniques – Kaggle Competition
+title: Advanced Regression for House Price Prediction – Kaggle Competition
 summary: This project builds a machine learning pipeline to predict house prices by preprocessing data, engineering features, and selecting key predictors using Random Forest.
 It optimizes a Gradient Boosting Regressor with RandomizedSearchCV, achieving an RMSE of 0.1322 (log scale) on the dev set.
 tags:
   - ML